Due to unexpected equipment failures, HOT WATER quality is being monitored across the Vancouver campus.

 We began our technical response in affected buildings by conducting daily visual inspections of mechanical rooms and their heat exchangers, weekly conductivity testing of the hot water to screen for potential contamination, and regular chemical testing.
 As our understanding of the risks and engineering questions have improved, visual inspections have now moved from daily, to every other day, to bi-weekly.
 This ensures we have an active safety program in place until the root cause for the failure can be determined.
 Our inspection regimen has been very successful at discovering indications of early failure.
 To date, we have discovered nine early-stage failures and have been able to react quickly to replace the heat exchange before any contamination could occur, as verified by independent water quality testing.

-UBC continues to work with third-party engineering firms to investigate what caused the units to fail in this manner and we will continue monitoring the system to catch failures as quickly as possible.
+UBC has completed our work with third-party engineering firms to investigate what caused the units to fail in this manner and we will continue monitoring the system to catch failures as quickly as possible while systematically replacing all affected units.

 The risk is to hot water only